medialab/minet/docs/cli.md

                                  [--rcfile RCFILE] [--password PASSWORD]
                                  [-i INPUT] [--explode EXPLODE] [-s SELECT]
                                  [--total TOTAL] [-o OUTPUT]
-                                 url-or-uri_or_url-or-uri_column
+                                 post_or_post_column

-# Minet Bluesky Get Reposted By From URL Or URI Command
+# Minet Bluesky Get Reposted By from URL or URI command

 Get user who reposted whether a post giving its URL or URI or several posts giving their URL or URI from the column of a CSV file.
 This command uses the Bluesky HTTP API.

 Positional Arguments:
-  url-or-uri_or_url-or-uri_column
-                                Single url-or-uri to process or name of the CSV column containing url-or-uris when using
+  post_or_post_column           Single post to process or name of the CSV column
-                                -i/--input.
+                                containing posts when using -i/--input.

 Optional Arguments:
   --identifier IDENTIFIER       Bluesky personal identifier (don't forget the